 What does all this mean, then?

 Well, the cheaper construction methods might point towards Boss trying to be slightly more competitive price-wise.
 But at the same time, they have kept the overall design brief with wire connections for the switch and jacks.
 So they haven’t gone all the way over to cost savings mode, which is good.
-They’ve worked hard to earn their bullet-proof reputation, and I’m glad they seem intent on keeping it intact.
+They’ve worked hard to earn their bullet-proof reputation, and I’m glad they seem intent on keeping that intact.

 How do I know?